 Troubleshooting Your AppleTV

 In a recent article I discussed how to quickly and easily set up your iTunes library with your AppleTV.
 I also mentioned how much I have come to depend on and love my AppleTV.
 While the AppleTV is great, it can drive you crazy when things go wrong.
 For example, my AppleTV recently only played audio content from videos I was trying to play.
-Instead of rushing out to the Apple Store for warranty service, here are a few easy steps you can try.
+Instead of rushing out to the Apple Store for warranty service, here are a few easy steps you can try to fix it yourself.

 1. Disconnect the AppleTV from the power source.
 Basically, unplug it.
 Leave it unplugged for a minute or two and plug it back in.
 This temporarily solved the audio/video issue I mentioned above.